Fashion is Power – An Interview with Cassie Hawrysh

 A: I read a quote recently, from a females-in-fashion style gathering where model Karlie Kloss said, “Knowledge is power and it’s empowering for young women.
 It can change the way that girls think about themselves and [what they think] they are capable of, but confidence is key.
 It’s a tricky time, deciding who you think you can be and what you think you can’t.
 [We need] more girls in the conversation, at the table.”
 And she’s absolutely right.

 Fashion is, as I mentioned, where I first started to define my personality in an outward way.
 That’s a really, really powerful tool – and the fashion industry knows it.
-It is then not only their ability, but their responsibility to use their power to show girls that fashion isn’t about looking like a model on a magazine – it’s about celebrating, highlighting and accenting all that is you – inside and out!
+It is then not only their ability but their responsibility to use their power to show girls that fashion isn’t about looking like a model on a magazine – it’s about celebrating, highlighting and accenting all that is you – inside and out!

 Q: Where do you think the fashion industry can improve its efforts to supporting women?

 A: It’s a battle we’re facing on many fronts, but for the fashion industry – I would love for them to start by communicating more empowering messages to girls, and not just a one-off campaign.
 Change the editorial content, don’t market endlessly by comparison alone.
-I want to see companies caring about the brand messaging and the styles of mannequins.
+I want to see companies caring about brand messaging and the styles of mannequins.

 I remember when I was young, looking in the mirror and not judging myself.
 I looked in the mirror to check my teeth or revel at how awesome I looked that day.
-It’s about getting women (young and old) back to a space where they spend more time truly loving their imperfections and quirks.
+It’s about getting women (young and old) back to a place where they spend more time truly loving their imperfections and quirks.
 Show one another that beauty is everywhere; in everything.
 Nothing about the female empowerment movement should be about trying to change the world to support girls, it absolutely needs to be about supporting girls, so that they can change the world.

 Cassie Hawrysh, is a retired Team Canada Skeleton Racer, Journalist, Speaker, Motivator, Influencer, Empire Builder and Fashionista forever!
 Follow her on Instagram @cassiehawrysh or visit her website at www.cassiehawrysh.com.